top of page

 And you know we love to do this the most relax-y way possible, via Salt & Oil Epsom salt based baths and magnesium oil massages, rather than by taking oral supplements*.

-BUT we are fans of getting a boost of magnesium orally when it comes in the form of chocolate!
+BUT we are fans of getting a boost of magnesium orally when it comes in the form of good quality chocolate!

 chocolate is a good source of magnesium, Salt & Oil NZ